Sunshine (1999 film): Plot

 New Hungarian laws are passed discriminating against people with any near Jewish ancestors, and the Sors family is initially shielded by the exceptions in the laws.
 However, Adam is soon expelled from the military fencing club.
 Greta finally convinces the family that they must emigrate to save their children, but they are too late to get exit visas.

 When Germany occupies Hungary, Valerie and Hannah are immediately moved into the Budapest Ghetto.
 Valerie escapes and hides in a friend's attic, but nobody knows how or where Hannah died.
 Adam and his son Ivan are sent to a labor camp, where Adam is beaten, stripped naked, and hosed with water until he freezes to death.
 Istvan, Greta, and their son are summarily shot by Nazis.

 After the war, the surviving Sors family returns to the Sonnenschein estate.
-The elderly Gustave returns from exile and is invited into the communist government, Valerie manages the household, and Ivan becomes a state policeman, working for police Major General Knorr rounding up fascists from the wartime regime.
+The elderly Gustave returns from exile and is invited into the communist government, Valerie manages the household, and Ivan becomes a state policeman, working for police Major General Knorr and rounding up fascists from the wartime regime.
 Ivan rises quickly in the communist ranks and begins an affair with Carole, the wife of a high-ranking communist official.
 Later, Army General Kope asks Ivan to start vigorously arresting Jews, including Knorr, who are suspected of inciting conspiracies against the current government.
 After Gustave dies, Kope informs Ivan that his uncle would have been next to be investigated.

 When Stalin dies in 1953, Ivan feels guilty for helping Kope and not saving Knorr.
 He leaves the police force and swears to fight the communist regime.
 In the Hungarian Revolution of 1956, he steps up as a leader but is imprisoned after it fails.
 Released at the end of the decade, he returns to live together with Valerie in a single room of the former family estate.
-She falls ill while they search for the tonic recipe—after she dies, he fruitlessly continues the search.
-Ivan changes his name from Sors back to Sonnenschein and concludes his storytelling after the end of the communist regime in 1989.
+She falls ill while they search for the tonic recipe.
+After she dies, he continues the search but accidentally disposes of the book while cleaning out the apartment.

+While searching, he uncovers an old letter written by Emanuel to Ignatz telling him never to make being accepted by others his main goal in life.
+Inspired, Ivan goes to the legal office to change his name from Sors to Sonnenschein.
+He concludes his storytelling after the end of the communist regime in 1989.
+While walking down the street afterward, he feels free for the first time in his life.